Yoon-1023/Yoon-1023.github.io/research.md

         <a href="https://people.math.wisc.edu/~spagnolie/">Prof. Saverio Spagnolie</a>.
     </p>
     <p>
-        Nematic liquid crystals, composed of rod-like molecules with directional order, exhibit complex behaviors due to the elasticity of their orientational structure.
-When immersed bodies are introduced into these materials, they disrupt the local orientation, creating defects and elastic stresses that lead to intricate body-boundary interactions.
-These interactions are influenced by factors such as anchoring conditions, defect positioning, and the geometric configuration of boundaries, all of which contribute to the unique physical properties of the system.
-A semi-infinite configuration, in particular, is of broad experimental and theoretical interest, as it effectively simulates realistic conditions encountered in many laboratory and industrial applications.
+      The independent research is about the interaction of an immersed body and boundary in two-dimensional semi-infinite nematic liquid crystals.
+The nematic liquid crystals consist of rod-like molecules that exhibit directional order and elastically deformable orientational structure, hence displaying rich phenomenology. defects and elastic stresses lead to complicated body-boundary interactions.
+These depend on boundary anchoring conditions, the positioning of topological defects, and geometric configuration of boundaries, thus giving rise to the peculiar physical properties of the system.
+Of particular interest is the semi-infinite configuration whereby the bulk defects are taken to the far field.
+In two dimensions, the orientation of the liquid crystals is described by a director field, which, at equilibrium, satisfies the Laplace equations.
+This harmonicity allows the director field to be embedded within a locally analytic function, allowing the entire problem to be phrased and solved using techniques from complex analysis.
     </p>
     <p>
-        Based on the recent work including <a href="#key-references">A nematic liquid crystal with an immersed body: equilibrium, stress, and paradox</a> and <a href="#key-references">Exact and approximate solutions for elastic interactions in a nematic liquid crystal</a>, I examine the equilibrium configurations of a semi-infinite nematic liquid crystal with an immersed body in two dimensions, as well as the associated body forces, torques and tractions.
-Inspired by the previous work by Crowdy for <a href="#key-references">Solving problems in multiply connected domains</a>, a complex variable approach is adopted to derive an analytic solution.
-Free periods (circulations) of a complex director field, which correspond to topological defect positioning and net topological charge, are determined asymptotically or numerically to minimize the elastic energy within the entire bulk.
-With a far-field condition that depends on the geometry and type of anchoring, a general, analytical description of body-boundary interactions will be provided, along with illustrations of examples using an arbitrary cylinder in a half-plane and a triangle of arbitrary position and orientation in an arbitrary wedge domain.
+      I have given
+analytical solutions for equilibrium configurations by using methods of complex variables and overcoming some difficulties in assembling modified Green’s functions to represent solutions in multiply-connected domains.
+The positioning of topological defects is determined numerically to minimize the elastic energy within the bulk nematic fluid.
+Additionally, far-field asymptotics for the energy and body forces are calculated, and the quasi-static evolution of the cylinder’s motion is explored.
+This work represents an unprecedented understanding of the way geometry and elasticity interact in an anisotropic material, enhancing both theoretical insight and practical implementation.
+Current efforts concern elastic response towards relaxation of the free energy within the bulk, and anchoring induced flow in multiply-connected configurations.
+An article covering Analytical Solutions to Boundary- Body Interactions and Deformations in Nematic Liquid Crystals is estimated to be submitted to Physical Review E or Soft Matter in the upcoming year.
     </p>

   <!-- Separation line -->